-The insurance business has a largely integrated reinsurance programme for the life portfolio.
-For 2021 the catastrophe reinsurance cover was split into two separate reinsurance covers for the life and non-life legal entities to anticipate the upcoming acquisition.
-The catastrophe reinsurance contract for life was concluded as an umbrella cover for the different sub portfolios together, with a cover from $\notin$ 15 million up to $\notin$ 90 million.
+Proteq has an integrated reinsurance programme for the life and disability portfolios.
+A Catastrophe reinsurance contract for mortality and disability was concluded as an umbrella cover for the different sub portfolios together, with a cover from \leq 15 million up to \leq 90 million.
+Terrorism is covered via a reinsurance pool (NHT).